razancodes/Take-Home-Assignment-MediCamo-Bench/REPORT.md

 ### What's Broken or Unusable
 Our automated checks (`audit_notes.csv`) revealed several completely unusable structures:
-1. **Broken Negation Handling**: The `is_negated` boolean flag in the structured diagnoses field is brokenâ€”it evaluates to `False` for *every single entry* across the entire dataset.
+1. **Broken Negation Handling**: The `is_negated` boolean flag in the structured diagnoses field is broken it evaluates to `False` for *every single entry* across the entire dataset.
 Consequently, negated symptoms in the raw text (e.g., "no neuropathy", "no headache reeling") are blindly populated as positive diagnoses in the structured arrays.
 2. **Silent Parsing Failures**: Many raw medication strings completely failed upstream parsing.
 Fields like `medicine_name`, `generic_name`, and `medicine_status` are `null` for various medications (e.g., "inj erypeg 50mcg", "gpen 100", "sugary dm 100/10/500").
 Relying on structured medication names alone will result in massive recall failures.
 3. **Empty Lab Units**: The HbA1c `units` field is entirely empty across all records.
 While clinically we can infer % (NGSP) based on the value range (e.g., 6.2 - 10.4), an LLM might hallucinate units or fail to ground its claims if strictly instructed to extract them.